 As the day passes, the desert reveals russet landscapes highlighted by narrow carpets of green, and creeks with names like Giddi Giddina and Abebuleullia.

-Eagles swoop to seize marsupials scurrying along the dirt; emus run across the desert; sulphur-crested cockatoos soar freely above us.
+Eagles swoop to seize marsupials scurrying along the dirt; emus run across the desert; sulfur-crested cockatoos soar freely above us.

 We move on to William Creek.
 Browns, yellows, lime-green and yellow flowering Darling Lilies blur past.